-Registered shareholders: Click "I have a login" and then enter your control number and password "fairfax2023" (case sensitive).
+Registered shareholders: Click "I have a login" and then enter your control number and password "fairfax2024" (case sensitive).
 Your control number is the 15-digit control number located on your form of proxy or in the email notification you received from Computershare.
-If you use your control number to log in to the meeting, any vote you cast at the meeting will revoke any proxy you previously submitted.
-If you do not wish to revoke a previously submitted proxy, you should not vote at the meeting.
+If you use your control number to log in to the Meeting, any vote you cast at the Meeting will revoke any proxy you previously submitted.
+If you do not wish to revoke a previously submitted proxy, you should not vote at the Meeting.

-Duly appointed proxyholders (including Non-Registered Holders who have duly appointed themselves as proxyholder): Click "I have a login" and then enter your username and password "fairfax2023" (case sensitive).
-Proxyholders who have been duly appointed and registered with Computershare as described in this circular will receive a username by email from Computershare after the proxy voting deadline has passed.
+Duly appointed proxyholders (including Non-Registered Holders who have duly appointed themselves as proxyholder): Click "I have a login" and then enter your username and password "fairfax2024" (case sensitive).
+Proxyholders who have been duly appointed and registered with Computershare as described in this Circular will receive a username by email from Computershare after the proxy voting deadline has passed.

 Guests (including Non-Registered Holders who have not duly appointed themselves as proxyholder): Click "I am a guest" and complete the online form.
-Non-Registered Holders who have not appointed themselves as proxyholder must attend the meeting as guests.
+Non-Registered Holders who have not appointed themselves as proxyholder must attend the Meeting as guests.

-Registered shareholders and duly appointed proxyholders may attend, ask questions and vote at the meeting.
-Non-Registered Holders who have not duly appointed themselves as proxyholders and guests may attend and ask questions at the meeting, but will not be permitted to vote.
+Registered shareholders and duly appointed proxyholders may attend, ask questions and vote at the Meeting.
+Non-Registered Holders who have not duly appointed themselves as proxyholders and guests may attend and ask questions at the Meeting, but will not be permitted to vote.

 We recognize the importance of shareholders being able to ask questions in a virtual meeting format.
-At the virtual meeting, registered shareholders and duly appointed proxyholders, regardless of geographic location, will be able to participate and have an equal opportunity to ask questions, and vote in real time at the meeting, provided they are connected to the internet and have logged into the online platform accessible at https://web.lumiagm.com/433840598.
-Shareholders attending virtually may ask questions during the meeting by typing and submitting their question in writing by selecting the messaging icon button from within the navigation bar.
-Type your question within the chat box at the bottom of the messaging screen.
-To submit your question, click the send button to the right of the text box.
-Questions submitted via the Lumi online platform that relate to the business of the meeting are expected to be addressed in the question-and-answer section of the meeting.
-Such questions will be read by the Chair of the meeting or a designee of the Chair and responded to by a representative of the Company as they would be at in-person shareholders meetings.
-Questions submitted via the Lumi online platform will be moderated before being sent to the Chair of the meeting or a designee or orderly meeting.
-The Chair of the meeting will decide on the amount of time allocated to each question and will have the right to limit or consolidate questions and to reject questions that do not relate to the business of the meeting or which are determined to be inappropriate or otherwise out of order.
-Questions can be submitted at any time as prompted by the Chair during the meeting until the Chair closes the session.
-It is anticipated that shareholders attending the meeting virtually will have substantially the same opportunity to ask questions on matters of business before the meeting as those shareholders who are attending the meeting in person.
+At the virtual meeting, registered shareholders and duly appointed proxyholders, regardless of geographic location, will be able to participate and have an equal opportunity to ask questions, and vote in real time at the Meeting, provided they are connected to the internet and have logged into the online platform accessible at https://web.lumiagm.com/490312167.
+Shareholders attending virtually may ask questions during the Meeting by typing and submitting their question in writing by selecting the messaging icon button from within the navigation bar.
+Type your question within the chat box at the top of the messaging screen.
+To submit your question, click the send arrow to the right of the text box.
+Questions submitted via the Lumi online platform that relate to the business of the Meeting are expected to be addressed in the question-and-answer section of the Meeting.
+Such questions will be read by the Chair of the Meeting or a designee of the Chair and responded to by a representative of the Company as they would be at in-person shareholders meetings.
+Questions submitted via the Lumi online platform will be moderated before being sent to the Chair of the Meeting or a designee or otherwise onto reject questions that do not relate to the business of the Meeting or which are determined to be inappropriate or otherwise out of order.
+Questions can be submitted at any time as prompted by the Chair during the Meeting until the Chair closes the session.
+It is anticipated that shareholders attending the Meeting virtually will have substantially the same opportunity to ask questions on matters of business before the Meeting as those shareholders who are attending the Meeting in person.